atreyeem99/ORCA-keywords/README.md

 - `ExpAbsScaleMode Ext` This keyword indicates that the experimental
 - `SOMF(1X) = SOCType 3`, SOCFlags 1,2,3,0 and SOCMaxCenter 4
 - `AMFI = SOCType 3,` SOCFlags 1,4,3,0 and SOCMaxCenter 1
+- `AMFI-A = SOCType 4,` SOCFlags 1,4,3,0 and SOCMaxCenter 1